 YouTube: RucksackRose Walking, camping and gear videos & slideshows

-Viewranger: Rucksack Rose Many of my GPX walk routes are now available from here.
+Viewranger: Rucksack Rose Many of my GPX day hike routes are available from here.

 I enjoy walking long distance trails and the independence of being self supporting and organising my own schedules.
 All my trails are dedicated to people who have been part of my life.
 Below is the list of trails I have completed so far.